-Absentee Ballot Application
+Absentee and Mail-in Ballot

 A voter may apply for and receive an absentee ballot for the upcoming election if they are registered to vote and fall into one of the following criteria:

-• A person is absent from their municipality the entire time the polls are open (example: college students, vacationers, truck drivers, etc.)
+- A person is absent from their municipality the entire time the polls are open (example: college students, vacationers, truck drivers, etc.)

-Those who cannot attend the polls because of illness or disability
+- Those who cannot attend the polls because of illness or disability

-• A person who will not go to the polls because of observing a religious holiday
+- A person who will not go to the polls because of observing a religious holiday

-How to Apply for an Absentee Ballot
+How to Apply for an Absentee Ballot or Mail-in Ballot

-3. Persons may request an absentee ballot application by calling 717-261-3886.
+4. Voters may request an absentee ballot application by calling 717-261-3886.

-All absentee ballot applications can be mailed to:
+All applications can be mailed to:

 Voter Registration Office